Galway Food Festival Panel Discussions Sat March 31st at 2pm

 Cork Food Policy Council are an inter-agency group chaired by Colin Sage Dept Geography UCC, supported by: Healthy Cities, Health Service Executive (HSE), Cork City Council (CCC), Cork Environmental Forum (CEF), FoodCloud, Cafe Gusto, Musgraves, Irish South and West Fish Producers Organisation, Niche, Health Action Zone (HAZ) and Cork Institute of Technology (CIT).

 Food is life.
 Growing, harvesting, cooking and sharing food together nourishes us, connects us to the earth, the beauty of nature and each other and gives us hope for the future.
 Cork Food Policy Council has many projects and initiatives to create an authentic food culture.
-Eoin will talk about some of his favourite adventures with the Cork Food Policy Council.
+Eoin will talk about some of his favourite adventures with the Cork Food Policy Council and their latest initiative the Sustainable Food Lab.

 Sinead Moran – Foodture